Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/GPL_compliance.md

 GPLv3 and LGPLv3 are generally stricter than GPLv2 and LGPLv2.1, respectively.

+The main differences between the versions are the following;

-1. The tivoization clause states that if you distribute user products (i.e. actual hardware products), you need to allow modification of the work covered under (L)GPLv3 on these devices [1,2].
+1. The added tivoization clause states that if you distribute user products (i.e. actual hardware products), you need to allow modification of the work covered under (L)GPLv3 on these devices [1,2].
+That is, the manufacturer is not allowed to restrict modification of (L)GPLv3 software running on their products, as otherwise often done with different DRM mechanisms [5,7].
-2. Unlike their predecessors, (L)GPLv3 provides an explicit clause that work distributed in a non-source format need to include installation instructions together with the source code.
+2. Unlike the predecessors, (L)GPLv3 provides an explicit clause that work distributed in a non-source format need to include installation instructions together with the source code.
 This is assumably stronger than LGPLv2.1 and GPLv2, which had a similar but much shorter mention of this.
 Although, I am not sure what this means in practice.
-3. Similar with patents - (L)GPLv3 provide an explicit patent clause [4], also described in [1,4,5].
+3. Similar with patents - (L)GPLv3 provides an explicit patent clause¹ [4], also described in [1,4,5].
 While GPLv2 and LGPLv2.1 only give an "implicit patent license" [5].
-As a result of this, as I understand, the Apache license is incompatible with GPLv2 but is compatible with GPLv3 [6].
+As a result of this, the Apache license should be compatible with GPLv3 (while incompatible with GPLv2) [6], but more on this later.²

+In general, the (L)GPLv3 license was also internationalized, avoiding US-specific terminology [5,8].

-Read more here [5, 7], and the changes more in detail [8].
+For more information; the changes are briefly discussed here [5, 7], and in more detail here [8].

+¹ _Together with the explicit mention of patents in GPLv3, so called patent retaliation is also included [9] [10]._

+² _For more information on software patents, including in GPLv3, see my later post [Patents and open-source Software](https://r0x.se/#patents-and-open-source-software)_

 [1] - <https://www.qt.io/licensing/open-source-lgpl-obligations>